Ten Desires: Gameplay

 Reimu fighting the Stage 1 boss, Yuyuko.
 Various divine spirits are onscreen.

 Ten Desires retains the same core gameplay mechanics of the rest of the Touhou games, in which the player will traverse through six increasingly difficult stages, in which they have to kill enemies, dodge their projectiles, and fight bosses, halfway through, and at the end of each stage.

 Introduced in Ten Desires is the 'divine spirits' feature.
 When enemies are killed, they will drop spirits, which float towards the top of the screen.
-They are not automatically collected, even if the player is above the Point of Collection, and each one must be collected manually, except from during boss battles, wherein all divine spirits will automatically be collected by the player once they complete a spell card.
+They are not automatically collected, even if the player is above the Point of Collection, and each one must be collected manually, except during boss battles, wherein all divine spirits will automatically be collected by the player once they complete a spell card.
 Gray spirits will give the player extra points, green spirits will give them extra spell cards, and purple spirits will give them extra lives.
 Similar to the system in Undefined Fantastic Object, the player can fill a 'Trance' gauge by collecting blue and gray spirits.
 When three of either have been collected, the player can activate a trance, which lasts for ten seconds, and will give them increased shot power, immunity to damage, and increased points from collecting spirits.
-If the player is hit in this game, unlike previous games, trance mode will automatically activate and the time will depend on how much of the trance gauge is filled, after which point they will lose a life.
+If the player is hit in this game, unlike previous games, trance mode will automatically activate, and the time will depend on how much of the trance gauge is filled, after which point they will lose a life.